Candy-Crusher/ece220/README.md

 # ece220
-Lab and mechaine problems in ece220
+Labs and mechaine problems in honor course ece220 taught by prof.Steve Lumetta.